MicrosoftDocs/cloud-adoption-framework/docs/strategy/business-outcomes/index.md

 The following are a few business outcomes that tend to trigger conversations with various personas:

 - **Finance leadership:** Increase profitability while driving compliance.
-- **Marketing:** Acquire and retain customers, build reputation.
+- **Marketing:** Acquire and retain customers, and build a reputation.
-- **Sales:** Accelerate sales, improve customer lifetime value.
+- **Sales:** Accelerate sales and improve customer lifetime value.
-- **Human resources:** Retain, recruit, and empower employees.
+- **Human resources:** Retain, recruit and empower employees.
 - **Executive leadership:** Meeting market growth requirements and environmental sustainability metrics.
-- **Sustainability leads:** Driving sustainability as a strategy throughout the entire business, aligned with the company's commitments
+- **Sustainability leads:** Driving sustainability as a strategy throughout the business, aligned with the company's commitments.

 ## Sample outcomes by category